Diabetes Management Benefits for Employees (2026 Employer Guide)

 Can employees use telehealth to manage diabetes?

-Does offering diabetes management benefits cost more?
+Does offering diabetes management benefits cost the employer more?

 Schedule a free consultation with Summit Health Benefits to see how a Section 125 plan can support your employees with diabetes while generating FICA savings that fund the entire benefit package.